Silver Pavilion (Ginkakuji Temple) 慈照寺（銀閣寺)

 Once a shogun's retirement villa, now a classic Zen temple

-Originally built as a retirement villa for a 15th-century shogun, Ashikaga Yoshimasa, Ginkakuji is Japan's classic Zen temple and a perfect example of the wabi-sabi aesthetic of beauty in imperfection.
+Originally built as a retirement villa for a 15th-century shogun, Ashikaga Yoshimasa, Ginkakuji is one of Japan's most classic Zen temples and a prime example of the wabi-sabi aesthetic of beauty in imperfection.
 Before it became a temple, the shogun's villa was the center of Higashiyama culture, from which flowered the tea ceremony, flower arrangement, poetry, and Noh theater.
-Today it is one of the best-known temples in Kyoto.
+Today, Ginkakuji is one of the best-known temples in Kyoto.

 Despite its name—which translates as Silver Pavilion—Ginkakuji is missing something, namely silver.
 The shogun Ashikaga Yoshimasa originally planned to cover the building exterior in silver foil, but never did.